slavajda02/parking-research-argon/README.md

 ## What has been added / changed
 - I written a training script that lets the user choose how to train a model with the dataset format from their work as both as a training script that uses the testing images from the dataset to test the trained model.
 - The creation of your own dataset was a bit simplified and reworked.
-Consult the readme located in [annotating](annotating/) directory.
+Consult the README located in [annotating](annotating/) directory.
-- All of the scripts should run both on CPU and GPU.
+- All of the scripts are able to run on both CPU and GPU.
 - Tested on Python 3.11
-- Created a new dataset T10LOT (will be improved with more data)
+- Created a new dataset T10LOT shot on multiple cameras
+- ArgonPark library

 ## Downloads
 [Images containing testing results with trained models and T10LOT dataset](https://drive.google.com/drive/folders/1Jvvc7PKZTQi63PJnOjMKW9x3qeNipSYl?usp=drive_link)